hudwave/lets-make-lasagne/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md

 1. A namespace for groups of related functions
 2. Static 'singleton' classes

-If you are using an older version of Gamemaker you can still make of use these patterns, it's just the syntax won't look as nice.
+If you are using an older version of GameMaker you can still make of use these patterns, it's just the syntax won't look as nice.
 Do this by storing the initialising instance as a global variable and accessing the methods via `global` like so.

 ```gml
 global.staticTest = new StaticTest();